xfarrow/tapo-c210/how-to-connect-to-foss-NVR/README.md

 ## 3.2.
 ONVIF
 `http://IP_Address:2020/onvif/device_service`
-and specify `username` and `password` when prompted to.
+and specify `username` and `password` when asked.

 ## 3.3 HTTP
 See [this resource](https://drmnsamoliu.github.io/video.html) but I did not test it.
+In this way we should be able to unlock a 2K video stream.